peburrows/mongo_db_logger/README.md

-  With that in place, a new MongoDB document (record) will be created for each request and, by default will record the following information: Runtime, IP Address, Request Time, Controller, Action, Params and All messages sent to the logger.
-The structure of the Mongo document looks something like this:
+  With that in place, a new MongoDB document (record) will be created for each request and, by default will record the following information: Runtime, IP Address, Request Time, Controller, Action, Params, Application Name and All messages sent to the logger.
+The structure of the Mongo document looks like this:

         {
+          'action'           : action_name,
+          'application_name' : action_name,
           'controller'       : controller_name,
-          'action'        : action_name,
           'ip'               : ip_address,
-          'runtime'       : runtime,
-          'request_time'  : time_of_request,
-          'params'        : { }
           'messages'         : {
                                  'info'  : [ ],
                                  'debug' : [ ],
                                  'error' : [ ],
                                  'warn'  : [ ],
                                  'fatal' : [ ]
+                               },
+          'params'           : { },
+          'path'             : path,
+          'request_time'     : date_of_request,
+          'runtime'          : elapsed_execution_time_in_seconds,
+          'url'              : full_url
         }
-        }

-  Beyond that, if you want to add extra information to the base of the document (let’s say something like user_guid on every request that it’s available), you can just call the Rails.logger.add_metadata method on your logger like so (for example from a before_filter):
+  Beyond that, if you want to add extra information to the base of the document (let's say something like user_guid on every request that it's available), you can just call the Rails.logger.add_metadata method on your logger like so (for example from a before_filter):